flipperdevices/flipperzero-firmware/simon-tutorial/README.md

 - Right click on `applications_users` folder.
 - Choose `New Folder...`
 - Type `flipsimon` and press `Enter`.
+- You should see "> flipsimon" in the Explorer pane.
+If you see lines lines to flipsimon instead of an arrow, delete flipsimon and try again, verifying you picked `New Folder...`.

 ### Step 1b.
 Copy `flipblinky.png` and rename to `flipsimon.png`
 The `flipsimon.png` will be the icon that shows in the App menu on the Flipper Zero.